electrode-io/electrode-native-manifest/README.md

 To know which directory to use for a new plugin configuration, just go through the following bullet points from top to bottom.

+- Does your plugin contains an Android implementation written in Kotlin ?\
+Use `ern_v0.48.0+`

 - Does your plugin configuration need to add Android resources (from a `res` directory) to the container or to add iOS resources to the container ?\
 Use `ern_v0.41.1+`